aRod209/bouncing-square/README.md

-# bouncing-square
+# square-and-paddles
-A white bouncing square on a black screen.
+A white bouncing square with two white paddles on a black screen.

 Motivation of this program is to progressively develop an implementation of Pong.

-My next addition will be to add a second paddle and place both paddles at both sides of the game screen.
+My next addition is to update the AI of the opponent paddle.